mariah-zm/kNN-in-Java/README.md

 ## Future Enhancements

 Currently, this implementation of the algorithm only contains 2 different types of Distance Metrics, and doesn't contain any features for data pre-processing.
 In the future I plan to revisit this project, and:
-- Fix any issues and which may be present
+- Fix any issues which may be present
 - Add unit tests
 - Add more distance metrics
 - Add Feature Selection methods